Portal Walkthrough: Control 1.26 - Agent File Upload and File Analysis Restrictions

 - A Purview retention policy is applied (Zone 2+) that meets the agent's record-retention obligations under FINRA 4511 / SEC 17a-4(f)

-- Container auditing is enabled (Zone 2+)
+- Dataverse auditing is enabled for the environment (Zone 2+)

 Step 10: Update the Per-Agent Inventory